 Be diligent : scrupulously clean equipment, buckets, vessels and carrier trugs then you will have defiantly long lasting cut flowers.

-We hope that next year you will dabble in Dahlias.
-When the time comes to order we will give you an update and post details of our Capsule Collection for 2019.
+We hope that you will dabble with Dahlias this year.
+When the time comes to order we will give you an update.
+Details of our Capsule Collection for 2019 coming soon.